The First Look At BBC's Adaptation Of Sally Rooney's Normal People Is A Dream

 Over 12 30-minute episodes, we'll re-experience the complicated relationship between Marianne and Connell, who went to school in a small town in west Ireland before following each other down an even rockier road at university in Dublin.
 The actors bringing our two protagonists to life are Daisy Edgar-Jones (War of the Worlds, Cold Feet) and newcomer Paul Mescal.
 Initial responses at Refinery29 HQ are various iterations of: "Delight!", "Quite spot on for me" and "PERFECTION".

 If you're familiar with the narrative, you'll remember that their love story takes us across Ireland and over to Italy, and the TV adaptation, which was co-written by Rooney, will follow suit.
-Directors Lenny Abrahamson (Room, The Little Stranger) and Hettie MacDonald are behind the camera and after premiering on BBC Three, the show will head over to BBC One and Hulu for audiences in America, too.
+Directors Lenny Abrahamson (Room, The Little Stranger) and Hettie MacDonald are behind the camera and after premiering on BBC Three, the show will head over to BBC One and Hulu for audiences in America, too (no word on how we can watch in Canada).

 "I couldn’t be happier with the cast and team we’ve put together, and I’m very excited to watch them bringing new life to the story on screen," said Rooney when filming of her bestselling novel was announced over summer.
 Though readers' excitement has been satisfied for a little while with these images from the show, impatience for the televised release of one of the most popular modern love stories will probably be hitting its peak right about...now.